 When you apply for voluntary retraining there are many documents required to determine if you are qualified for that AFSC (interviews, aptitude tests, medical clearance, and many others).
 Some can be accomplished while deployed but not always.

 Some AFSCs, at a minimum, require a AF Form 422, Physical Profile Serial Report.
 This form can be approved/signed off at your home station medical records section.
 Other types of medical clearances include, Flying Class III, Flying Class II, (Flight Surgeon Duties), FCIIU (RPA Pilot), ground based controller (GBC), RPA Sensor Operator (1U0X1), and Space and Missile Operations Duty (SMOD)

 Deployed Overseas Medical Limitations

 In a deployed location, services to complete a 422 or other medical clearances are limited to the equipment on hand and human resources.
 This can be an obsticle when pursuing a voluntary retraining before or during a deployment.

 If you have contacted your home station and cannot complete any or all of your requirements do not get discouraged.
 AFI 36-2626, Airman Retraining Program does allow Airmen to complete all retraining actions no later than 45 days after return to the home station.
 If additional time is needed, you can apply/process an Exception to Policy Letter that will be considered for items you are unable to complete.

 Follow us and stay updated on important Air Force issues, politics, news, AF humor, contests, and more!

 THE UNITED STATES AIR FORCE HAS NO DIRECT AFFILIATION WITH THIS WEBSITE.
-This site is ran and operated Solely by a United States Airman.
-The content of this website is collected from MULTIPLE accurate SOURCES & is updated as necessary.
+This site is ran and operated Solely by a USAF Member.
+The content of this website is collected from multiple accurate sources & is updated as necessary.